emamirazavi/jldate/README.md

 ## About
 This project named jldate created by S.Mohammad Emami Razavi.
-In fact i wanted to create an emulator for JS Date class to modify all calendars to support jalali dates very quick.
+In fact i wanted to create an emulator for JS Date class to modify all calendars to support jalali dates very quickly.
 It uses the `BSD 3-Clause License`.
 Good luck and under God.

 BUG or issue:
 UTC methods of date class of JS have rewritten with fake.